cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 ### What we love about typescript

 We often hear people say "Typescript is difficult to ramp up", but it also common for them to change their mind to "I cannot live with out it" after only a few weeks of using it.
-Here are a few we love about Typescript.
+Here are a few things we love about Typescript.

 * Easy to find compile time errors, such as null or undefined edge cases
-* Tonnes of community support.
-There is a DefinitelyTypes npm package (and website) where you can find type definitions to the majority of the popular comunity project.
-If you take a look at our package.json file under devDependencies, you can see a number of these type definitions.
-They start with `@types`.
+* Lots of community support.
+There is a DefinitelyTypes npm package (and website) where you can find type definitions to the majority of the popular comunity projects.
+If you take a look at our `package.json` file under `devDependencies`, you can see a number of these type definitions.
+They all start with `@types`.
-* These are particularly helpful when the community documention is shit or often incomplete.
-Typescript add a additional layer of documention to our code.
+* These are particularly helpful when the community documention is poor or often incomplete.
+Typescript adds a additional layer of documention to our code.

 If you go to any of our React components or community package in VSCODE and `CMD` + `Click` it will take you the type definition of that code.
 Let's try this on our Polaris TestStyle component, first just hover over the component and it gives you some information about what it is, but if we `Cmd` + `Click` on the component you will see that TextStyle is a Stateless Functional Component that accepts a 2 props, `variation` and `children`.
-Finally, if we accidently type variation incorectly or apss it a prop of the wrong, say a number, our editor will warn us of this problem.
+Finally, if we accidently type variation incorectly or pass it a prop of the wrong type, for example: a number, our editor will warn us of this problem.

-These error re call type guards, when reading your type guard messages, the dialogs are often long and difficult to read at first, but if you read them from the bottom up they are a little easier to digest.
+These errors are called type guards.
+When reading your type guard messages, the dialogs are often long and difficult to parse at first, but this will get easier with time.
+Note: it is to easier read them from the bottom.

 ---